 - Graduates in high demand

 Entry to the first year of the BSW is open to all students with entry to the University.
-While there are no particular school subjects required for the study of Social Work, a background in subjects which require communication skills such as English, history, geography or te reo Māori are useful.
-Statistics is useful for higher degrees in Social Work.
+While no particular school subjects are required, a background in subjects promoting communication skills such as English, history, geography or te reo Māori is useful.
+Statistics is useful for the further study of Social Work.
 Volunteer work in the community is also good preparation.

 The BSW requires a total of 480 points made up as follows:

-- Compulsory Social Work courses: 405 points, which must include one course from 100-level Māori and Indigenous Studies (MAOR) or 100-level Te Reo Māori (TREO) courses, and all required Social Work (SOWK) courses,
+- compulsory Social Work courses: 405 points, which must include one course from 100-level Māori and Indigenous Studies (MAOR) or Te Reo Māori (TREO) courses, and all required Social Work (SOWK) courses

-In your first year, you will take three compulsory courses in Social Work, four courses in Human Services, Psychology and Sociology according to one of four elective streams (see table).
+In your first year, you will take three compulsory courses in Social Work and four courses in Human Services, Psychology and Sociology according to one of four elective streams.

 Entry to Social Work courses at 300-level and above is competitive.
-Social Work courses at 100 and 200-level can be credited to a BA with a major in Human Services if you choose not to continue with a BSW.
+Completed courses at 100 and 200-level can be credited to a BA with a major in Human Services if you choose not to continue with a BSW.

-In your fourth year, 80% of your work will be made up of fieldwork.
-This is great opportunity for you to put into practice the knowledge and skills you have gained.
-During this time students work with fieldwork teachers within social service agencies who assist them to integrate the knowledge, values and skills taught at the University with social work practice in the community.
-Students require a full license to undertake field work placements and must be prepared to travel out of Christchurch city.
+In your fourth year, 80% of your work will be made up of field work.
+This is a great opportunity for you to put into practice the knowledge and skills you have gained.
+Students require a full driving license to undertake field work placements and must be prepared to travel out of Christchurch.

 Postgraduate options include: